 Scholarship, in its broadest definition, is an integral component of residency training.
-Recognizing that no dominant scientific approach presently explains all psychiatric conditions, we view research as an essential element in the:
+We view research as an essential element in the:

-Training of future psychiatrists as clinicians and/or investigators
+- Training of future psychiatrists as clinicians, who must be sophisticated consumers of research, and/or investigators

-Major research themes in our department include: Study and Prevention of Suicide; Psychoneuroimmunology; Women’s Mental Health; Interpersonal Violence; Family Research; Preventive and Symptomatic Therapeutics for Dementia; Deaf Wellness; Sleep and Neurophysiology; Treatment of Seriously Mentally Ill Persons; and Psychotherapy Comparative Effectiveness Research.
+Major research themes in our department include: The Study and Prevention of Suicide; Psychoneuroimmunology; Women’s Mental Health; Interpersonal Violence; Family Research; Preventive and Symptomatic Therapeutics for Dementia; Deaf Wellness and the impact of Mental Illness on The Deaf community.
+Sleep and Neurophysiology; Treatment of Seriously Mentally Ill Persons; and Psychotherapy Comparative Effectiveness Research.
 For more detail about our extensive research portfolio, please explore Department of Psychiatry research and resources.

 Although it is not required, we encourage all residents to participate in supervised independent research.
 Residents who wish to present at a national meeting may apply for up to $500 in departmental funding.
 They may also use their annual professional stipend to fund attendance at national meetings.

 Each PGY-4 resident is expected to prepare a publication-quality scholarly paper.
 This work, which may be based on the resident’s own research or an innovative or scholarly literature review, is presented at Grand Rounds.
 Close collaboration with an assigned supervisor/mentor is an essential component of this experience.